Brees breezes for TD in only series, Saints top Jets 28-13

 UP NEXT

-Saints: home vs. Miami on Thursday night.
+Saints: At home vs. Miami on Thursday night.

-Jets: at Philadelphia on Thursday night.
+Jets: At home vs. Philadelphia on Thursday night.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL

-Note: This story has been corrected to show that the Jets play at home, not on the road, next week.